NeuralEnsemble/cobrawap/pipeline/stage01_data_curation/README.md

 ## Neo structure
 The data should be contained in one AnalogSignal object with dimensions (time, channel).
 This AnalogSignal needs to be located in the first Segment.
+When the data is optical data represented as ImageSequence, it should also be transformed into a corresponding AnalogSignal.

-The spatial aspects of the data must be provided as annotations to the AnalogSignal.
+The spatial aspects of the data must be provided with the following keywords as annotations to the AnalogSignal.
 For example:
 grid_size: (10,10)
-pixel_size: 0.05  # mm
+spatial_scale: 0.05  # mm
 positions: [(0,1), (0,2), (0,3), (0,4), ...]

-For now the pipeline assumes equally spaced electrodes on a rectangular grid (not all positions need to be occupied).
+For now the pipeline assumes equally spaced electrodes on a rectangular grid (not all positions must be occupied).